Frequently Asked Questions

 What is the accuracy of a ProScale measuring system?

-The accuracy of the core product (scale and encoder) depends on the ProScale Model.
+The accuracy of the core product (scale + encoder) depends on which ProScale Model you order.
 This accuracy is calculated at 20ºC (68ºF).
 ProScale has a thermal coefficient of 25ppm/ºC.
-Complete ProScale Product Specifications.
+Complete ProScale Product Specifications are in each product's User Manual.

 What materials can ProScale be used to measure?